 This is a fun and easy way to teach your children about Independence Day and what it means.
 It includes both teacher instructions as well as activities that can be done together with the class or in smaller groups.

 Independence Day for Kids Lesson Plan

-We pulled together a little background information, FREE printable worksheets to download and use, and a few fun craft ideas for you to do with the littles.
+We pulled together a little background information, printable worksheets to download and use, and a few fun craft ideas for you to do with the littles.

 Why Do We Celebrate The 4th Of July?

 The 4th of July has been an important holiday but today, more and more people do not know why we actually celebrate this day.
 If you are not up to date on your history of the United States, July 4th, 1776 is the day that the colonies decided to declare themselves independent of Britain.